stephane-13/gnome-shell-extension-dim-background-windows/README.md

 To install the extension, visit its page on the official Gnome Extensions page:
 > https://extensions.gnome.org/extension/6313/dim-background-windows/

-To install the extension manually, one can download the zip file and execute:
+To install the latest development version of the extension manually, one can download the zip file available above and execute:
 ```
 gnome-extensions install dim-background-windows@stephane-13.github.com.shell-extension.zip
 ```
+Please note that the latest code in this repository might be pending validation on extensions.gnome.org, which has the latest stable version.
+The code in the main branch is considered stable, but not yet ready for production until it's been validated by extensions.gnome.org.

 To package the extension locally - for example to test a code patch - clone this git repository and execute:
 ```